Stefano Delle Chiaie: Activity in South America

 Delle Chiaie was described by the CIA as being the most wanted rightist terrorist in 1983, was suspected of a lot of irregular activity, but was always acquitted on appeal.

 In the course of his activities, Delle Chiaie was also known by a number of aliases, including Er Caccola, Alfa, Topigigio and Alfredo Di Stéfano, after the celebrated footballer of the same name.
 Delle Chiaie has since spent most of his time working in Latin America.
 Delle Chiaie took part in Yves Guérin-Sérac's "Aginter Press" founded in António de Oliveira Salazar's Portugal in 1965.

 As cited in The Fourth Reich: Klaus Barbie and the Neo-Fascist Connection, by Magnus Linklater, Isabel Hilton, and Neal Ascherson, Delle Chiaie was one of the orchestrators of the "Cocaine Coup" in Bolivia, along with the German war criminal Klaus Barbie, that brought General Luis García Meza to power in the early 1980s.

 His international activities started early.
 He first took part in Yves Guérin-Sérac's "Aginter Press", founded in Salazar's Portugal in 1965.
-After assisting Borghese during his 1970 attempted coup in Italy, he escaped to Franquist Spain — as would Vincenzo Vinciguerra — and met with future members of the GAL paramilitary group.
+After assisting Borghese during his 1970 attempted coup in Italy, he escaped to Francoist Spain — as would Vincenzo Vinciguerra — and met with future members of the GAL paramilitary group.
 He was then present at the Ezeiza massacre in Argentina on 20 June 1973, and then met with US-born DINA agent Michael Townley in 1975 to prepare Chilean Christian Democrat Bernardo Leighton's failed assassination.
 In 1976, he participated in the Montejurra Incidents against left-wing Carlists in Spain, before leaving for Latin America.

 In South America, he took part in the 'Cocaine Coup' of Luis García Meza Tejada, when a notoriously corrupt military regime forced its way to power in Bolivia in 1980, with assistance from the Argentine SIDE which had been called on for 70 foreign agents.
 He later worked for the new government in training its soldiers.
 Delle Chiaie later declared in a 1983 interview to a Spanish reporter:

 I was decided to give my hand to the creation of an international revolutionary movement...
 Therefore, when the opportunity of a national revolution appeared in Bolivia, we were there to shoulder our comrades.
 We were neither repressors nor narco-terrorists, but political militants.

 Judge Baltazar Garzón's investigations demonstrated that he had worked both for Pinochet's political police, the DINA, for the Argentine Anticommunist Alliance (Triple A) and for Hugo Banzer's dictatorship in Bolivia.